 Inspection of Privately Owned Facilities

-As required by the WA Department of Ecology, the city inspects all private stormwater facilities (like the swale pictured above) and works with owners to ensure the facilities are in compliance with DOE regulations.
+As required by the WA Department of Ecology (ECY), the city inspects all private stormwater facilities (like the swale pictured above) and works with owners to ensure the facilities are in compliance with ECY regulations.

 Catch Basins & Curb Inlets